JimGaleForce/2023-FIRST-Charged-Up/docs/driver_test_study_guide.md

 - Rules regarding robots (Sec 7.1 - 7.4)
 - Rules regarding humans (Sec 8.1 - 8.5)

-You will not be asked to recall definitions or provide specific dimensions.
+You will not be asked to provide definitions or specific dimensions, but you will need to have a basic understanding of them.
 Some questions require calculation.
 Do not second-guess yourself.